GuidanceMantras/GuidanceMantras/README.md

 ### Dealing with people
 - Not all the people on earth are good, similarly, not all the people are bad
 - You should know how to distinguish between good and bad people
-- People use mind-game  to manipulate others, so be aware of it
+- People use mind-game  to manipulate/influence/provokde others, so be aware of it
-- Always stay away from any financial things with other people/strangers
+- Always stay away from any financial things with other people/strangers without any proper agreements and contracts
 - People will be nice when taking money from you, afterwards, people behave strangely.
-- Learn to interpret a person via his/her personalities, his/her talking, from his/her past if possible, his/her motive
+- Learn to interpret a person via his/her personalities/body language/behaviour, his/her talking, from his/her past if possible, his/her motive
 - Stay away from person if you feel that a person is not good for you.
 - Learn to be gentlemen and nice, when you need something from someone or want some work from someone
 - Never ever thinks that their ass is better than your ass